KiroKHS/KiroKHS/README.md

 - 👋 Hi, I’m @KiroKHS
-- 👀 I’m interested in ...
+- 👀 I' m interested in desktop programming
-- 🌱 I’m currently learning Ionic
+- 🌱 I' m currently studying for a degree in computer engineering.
-- 📫 How to reach me ...
+- 💖 My favorite programming language is python

 <!---
 KiroKHS/KiroKHS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.